 - How to Love Your Years Parenting Tweens

 - How To Stop Overthinking And Make A Decision

 - The Best Way to Raise Resilient Kids in an Anxious World

 "Success is not what it looks like to others, it’s what it feels like to you."

-Your kids are their own people.
-Love them for who they are and celebrate the wins that matter to you and your family.
+Our kids are their own people.
+We need to love them for who they are and celebrate the wins that matter to you and your family.
 My youngest wasn’t sure about trying out for a basketball team because he’s extremely competitive and had a difficult season last year.
 His decision to try out was a success because he was willing to take a risk.
 My oldest son doesn’t like school--at all--so the fact that he hates it less this year is a win for us.

 "Being relentless toward your dreams is not just a good thing, it’s a necessity."